Multi-Modal Level-of-Service Indicators

 The Green Transportation Hierarchy favors more efficient (in terms of space, energy and other costs) modes.

 This section describes examples of Level-Of-Service standards developed for various modes.
-The Florida Department of Transportation’s “Quality/Level of Service Handbook” (FDOT, 2002) provides the most comprehensive information on Multi-Modal LOS standards.
-The Transportation Research Board’s “Highway Capacity Manual” (TRB, 2000) provides more information on walking, cycling and automobile transportation LOS ratings.
+The Florida Department of Transportation’s “Quality/Level of Service Handbook” (FDOT, 2009) provides the most comprehensive information on Multi-Modal LOS standards.
+The Transportation Research Board’s “Highway Capacity Manual” (TRB 2000) provides more information on walking, cycling and automobile transportation LOS ratings (Elias and Parks 2013).
 The “Transit Capacity and Quality of Service Manual” (Kittelson, 2003) provides information on public transportation LOS standards.

 Table 4 lists factors to consider when evaluating Walking and Cycling Facilities such as sidewalks, paths and trails (together called nonmotorized networks).
-Several walking and cycling Level-Of-Service rating systems have been developed.
-Some are more complete than others.
+Several walking and cycling Level-Of-Service rating systems have been developed, some are more complete than others (Gehrke 2012; Shashank and Schuurman 2018).
 For example, some focus on walkway conditions and give little consideration to roadway crossings, while others focus on roadway crossing conditions and give little consideration to walkways.

 Table 4 Nonmotorized Level-Of-Service Rating Factors